whatmakeart/whatmakeart.github.io/content/3d-modeling/photogrammetry.md

 ---
 title: Photogrammetry
 date: 2024-09-25T05:06:07-04:00
-lastmod: 2026-02-24T20:09:55-04:00
+lastmod: 2026-08-18T06:48:39-04:00
 ---

-Photogrammetry is a useful tool for capturing 3D Geometry and visual texture information from the real physical world.
+Photogrammetry is a useful tool for capturing 3D geometry and visual texture information from the real physical world.
 [Photogrammetry software](photogrammetry-software.md) uses multiple 2D images takes from different yet overlapping angles to create a 3D mesh with textures.
 It is accessible with little more than a cell phone camera needed for compelling results.
-While purpose built, industrial photogrammetry rigs and workflows can achieve a high level of accuracy, general photogrammetry often produces stunning visual textures but underwhelming 3D geometry.
+While purpose built, industrial photogrammetry rigs and workflows can achieve a high level of accuracy, general photogrammetry often produces stunning visual textures but potentially underwhelming 3D geometry.
 To achieve the highest physical detail and most accurate 3D model from the real world, [3D scanning](3d-scanning.md) is recommended.

 ## Photogrammetry Best Practices

 - Keep the object in focus.
 Ensure that the aperture of your camera is small enough to have a wide depth of field.
 A high F-stop such as F-22, which has a small aperture, will give a deep depth of field.
+- Keep the same focus setting, don't change the focus if possible
+- Avoid changing the zoom on the camera since it will create calculation errors
-- Use a high shutter speed.
+- Use a high shutter speed to avoid blurry images
 - Refer to [basic camera settings](../photography/basic-camera-settings.md) for more information about setting up a camera for photogrammetry.
 - Add multiple scale references.
 Lay down rulers, markers and other scale calibration devices near the object or location to scan.
 Make sure to capture the scale devices in detail so they can be used to tell the software what the real world scale and dimensions are.
 It is best to use long scale distances to improve accuracy.
 If you lay down a 2 meter measuring stick, then use the full 2 meters to set scale, rather than just a few millimeters or centimeters, even if the object is small.